LukasMurdock/cse-174/Lab08Walkthrough.md

     - 2.1: Make the cells row % columns

 ### Part 2 Steps
-1. Ask a [number] from user
+1. Catch NoSuchElementException and print "Invalid Input!"
-    - 1.1: If [number] <= 0 throw new IllegalArgumentException();
+2. If [number] > 0 then print, else throw new IllegalArgumentException();
-        - 1.1.1: Catch IllegalArgumentException and print "No result with an input less than or equal to zero!"
+    - 2.1: Catch IllegalArgumentException and print "No result with an input less than or equal to zero!"
-    - 1.2: If NoSuchElementException, print "Invalid Input!"
-        - 1.2.1: Ask a [number] from user
-    - 1.3: If IllegalArgumentException
-        - 1.3.1: Ask a [number] from user
-2. Make [number] rows, and [number] columns
-    - 2.1: Make the cells row % columns
-3. Print rows and columns
-4. Ask if they want to repeat
-    - 4.1: Continue asking until a no (n, N) or yes (y, Y)
-    - 4.2: If yes, repeat
-    - 4.3: If no, print "End" and end

 ## Part 1
 Okay, so we’re really all we’re looking to do in part 1 is: